Quick answer

 - Inheritance tax is applied to the estate as a whole, and ISAs are considered part of the estate.

-- The tax-free status of ISAs during the holder’s lifetime does not translate to exemption from inheritance tax upon death.
+- The outside the scope of IHT status of ISAs during the holder’s lifetime does not translate to exemption from inheritance tax upon death.

 Understanding the Tax Implications Correctly